South Stack Lighthouse, North Wales

 Within striking distance of Cardiff, but boasting a genteel glamour all of its own, Penarth is home to a beautiful, refurbished Pier Pavilion that hosts art exhibitions, a cinema, and regular live music.
 It’s one for the Art Deco lovers out there, with columns at the entrance and a beautiful aqua-coloured roof curving overhead.
 Visit at sunrise or sunset when the building seems to glow and the rest of the pier is a silhouette reaching out to sea.

-Solva Harbour, South West Wales
+Solva Harbour, West Wales

 You can return to Solva Harbour again and again and it will always look different.
 At high tide the beach is a narrow strip, and at low tide there’s nothing but a stream running through it, providing ideal conditions for catching crabs and playing in rock pools.
 Head up high for the best shots of Solva; the narrow inlet is fringed by lush green hills and dotted with brightly coloured sail boats.